-Cyber Monday: 6 tips for safer online shopping
+Avoid Cyber Monday scams: 7 tips for safer online shopping

 There's one day of the year that savvy holiday shoppers look forward to: Cyber Monday.
-The day is a boon for online deal hunters, but also for scammers.
+The day is a boon for online deal hunters, but also for tech-savvy criminals determined to cash in on Cyber Monday scams.

-That's partly because the Thanksgiving holiday weekend is one of the busiest times within the most hectic shopping season of the year.
-In 2020, 186.4 million consumers shopped that holiday weekend, according to data from the National Retail Federation.
-And a growing share of that shopping is happening online.
+That's partly because the Thanksgiving holiday weekend, starting with Black Friday, is one of the busiest times within the most hectic shopping season of the year.
+In 2022, holiday sales are projected to hit up to $1.47 trillion, according to data from Deloitte.
+And a growing share of that shopping is happening online, with ecommerce sales projected to rise by as much as 14.3 percent over last year.

 But you may be able to avoid having your holiday fun spoiled by an identity thief or financial fraudster if you take a few simple steps to help you shop safely online.